prisma/specs/lift/Readme.md

 ## A Brief History

-Migration systems are used to safely evolve your application over time.
-Migration systems often have a folder structure that looks like this:
+Migration systems are used to safely evolve your application's data model over time.

+They often use a folder structure that looks like this:

 ```
 migrations/